- Foundation Trust

 Involving patients in safety

 We recognise the value of working with patients and carers.
 We welcome patient partnership and strive to support patients to be more involved in their care.
 If you have any concerns we would encourage you to speak to a member of ward staff immediately.
-Alternatively you can speak to, or email, our PALS department.

 We want our patients to: